*

 /*

-* Column 2: Unicode value and name of Unicode character
+* Column 2: Unicode character

 */

-table = p.add_table_cell(table, col++, row, char_desc, common_optlist);
+table = p.add_table_cell(table, col++, row, t.character_desc, common_optlist);

 /*